Standard Chartered Executes Major Share Buy-Back

 Standard Chartered (GB:STAN) has released an update.

-Standard Chartered PLC has executed a significant share buy-back, purchasing over 1.55 million of its own shares at a volume-weighted average price of 839.89 pence.
-The buy-back, part of a program announced in July 2024, aims to enhance shareholder value by reducing the number of shares in circulation.
-This strategic move underscores the company’s commitment to optimizing its capital structure.
+Standard Chartered PLC has executed a significant share buy-back, purchasing over 1.6 million of its own shares through Goldman Sachs International.
+The shares were acquired at prices ranging from 854.00 to 869.20 pence, and the company plans to cancel these shares, affecting the total voting rights.
+This strategic move is part of Standard Chartered’s ongoing efforts to optimize its capital structure.

 For further insights into GB:STAN stock, check out TipRanks’ Stock Analysis page.